 “God was at work, and we -- brothers and sisters in Christ -- called on him in many spots -- government offices, churches, schools and seminaries, prisons, wherever,” said Timmermans, executive director of the Christian Reformed Church in North America.

 “We asked God to let his grace flow wherever we went, especially in those places we visited that are facing significant challenges.”

-“GPS was a great experience for us all,” wrote Kavinya, a participant, in a note to Kitavi.
+“GPS was a great experience for us all,” wrote Kavinya, a participant, in a note to Resonate.
 “I thank God for the success he gave us in Ethiopia” in this “international event that blessed all who took part in one way or another.”

 Participants say the safari was well-prepared and coordinated and brought God’s blessings in worship settings with the Mekane Yesus (Lutheran) and the Kale Heywet (Word of Life) denominations and in other places.

 “The success in Ethiopia could be attributed in part to the meticulous preparations, but it is very important to note that the success was also necessitated by the prayers of Ethiopian church leaders. . . .
 Some of them had started fasting and praying three months before GPS started,” said Mutunga Katola, another participant.

 “We could sense a seriousness in prayer with church leaders and believers in Ethiopia. . . .
 There was a heavy hunger for prayer and for God in Ethiopia.”